cosmology-tech/starship/examples/getting-started/README.md

 Additionally, you would also need `docker` to be running on your machine as well.

 ## Spin up a cluster (if you don't have one already)
+Recommend to use Docker Desktop for Mac/Windows or Minikube for Linux.

 Optional step to setup a cluster with kind, if you already have a cluster running, you can skip this step.
 ```bash
 make setup-kind